Commercial real estate guidance

 When the sale contract is signed, the purchaser may wish to use a nominee to protect their identity from the client.
 If this is the case, you must make the client aware of this before encouraging them to sign an agreement.

-If your client asks you if the purchaser plans to pass their rights to a specific party which your client clearly do not want to become the owner of the property, you must answer truthfully.
+If your client asks you whether the purchaser plans to pass their rights to a specific party that your client clearly does not want to become the owner of the property, you must answer truthfully.

 Issues that arise between contract and settlement